MicrosoftDocs/mixed-reality/mixed-reality-docs/voice-input.md

 When apps follow this rule, users can easily understand what to say to control the system.
 To reinforce this, while gazing at a button, you will see a "voice dwell" tooltip that comes up after a second if the button is voice-enabled and displays the command to speak to "press" it.

-![See it, say it commands appear below the buttons](images/voice-seeitsayit-600px.png)
+![See it, say it commands appear below the buttons](images/voice-seeitsayit-600px.png) *"See it, say it" commands appear below the buttons*

 ## Voice commands for fast Hologram Manipulation